 Customize Your Workspace

-A Rally subscription can consist of multiple workspaces.
+A CA Agile Central subscription can consist of multiple workspaces.
 Each workspace can be subdivided into multiple projects.
 A workspace administrator is delegated and authorized by the subscription administrator for each workspace.

 Once authorized for a workspace, the workspace administrator has the following capabilities: